nodejs/node/doc/contributing/maintaining-dependencies.md

   the new option by running `./configure --help`.

-* adding a call to `AddExternalizedBuiltin` to the constructor for BuildinLoader in `src/node_builtins.cc` for the dependency using the `NODE_SHARED_BUILTLIN` #define generated for the dependency.
+* adding a call to `AddExternalizedBuiltin` to the constructor for BuiltinLoader in `src/node_builtins.cc` for the dependency using the `NODE_SHARED_BUILTLIN` #define generated for the dependency.
 After running `./configure` with the new option you can find the #define in `config.gypi`.
-You can cut and paste one of the existing entries and then update to match the inport name for the dependency and the #define generated.
+You can cut and paste one of the existing entries and then update to match the import name for the dependency and the #define generated.

 ## Supporting non-externalized dependencies with JavaScript code